jamesbryer/Library-Finder-Project/docs/deployment.md

 Are there any known issues?
 Provide the URL of the deployed system.
 Describe the deployment of software components to hardware nodes using a UML Deployment diagram.

+This will be the first release version of the application, v1.0.0

 ![Insert Deployment diagram here](images/deployment.png)

 # User guide